Yankees Spring Training

 Parking

-There are 800 parking spaces behind the stadium, but they are reserved for season tickets holders and the handicapped.
+There are 800 parking spaces behind the stadium, but they are reserved for the handicapped, season ticket and suite holders.
 Regular fans will need to park in the grass lots over at Raymond James Stadium, across the street from Steinbrenner Field.
-A pedestrian bridge above Dale Mabry enables fans to walk back and forth between the parking lot and ballpark with ease.
+A pedestrian bridge above Dale Mabry enables fans to walk back and forth between the general parking lot and ballpark with ease.

 Cost: $10